tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 time (final column).
 As a side note, I have no idea why the cookies screencast is the most watched one, compared to some of the other screencasts (node.js and JavaScript design patterns for instance) this is a rather easy topic.

-The screencasts received high scores in the student satisfaction ratings, though based on these statistics I have doubts that the students actually benefitted from them in their learning.
+The screencasts received high scores in the student satisfaction ratings, though based on the usage statistics I have doubts that the students actually benefitted from them in their learning.

 ## ASQ